What's this about?

 Close the gap

-Being fractioned both in location and responsibilties, we had to find alternative ways to achieve coherence and unity.
-Remote or On-Site, communication was key to our success.
+Being fractioned both in location and responsibilties, we relied on novel remote communication approaches to achieve coherence and unity.

 🧑🔬 explore further